Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <codeblock id="01_05">
 </codeblock>

-By comparing these outputs, you can understand the results provided by the `summary()` function applied on a data frame.
-As you can guess, the `summary()` function is really important and should be used each time you have imported a data set: it provides a summary of the data set of interest which will help you checking whether your data have been properly imported.
-In this example, it has been applied to the data set *experts*.
+By comparing these outputs you can understand the results of the `summary()` function applied to a data frame.
+As you can imagine, the `summary()` function is really important and should be used every time you import a dataset: it provides a summary of the dataset of interest, which will help you to check that your data has been imported correctly.
+In this example it has been applied to the *experts* dataset.

 ## The *R* corner: the output of a function
 <br>

-The outputs provided by a function can be either a graphical output, or a numerical output.
-When it's a numerical output, it's often constituted of many different numerical results.
-It is literally a list of results, *i.e.* a number of connected items that are calculated by the function.
-The concept of *list* is really important in R, as you may want to access easily to the different items that constitute the output.
+The output of a function can be either a graphical output or a numerical output.
+If it's a numerical output, it's often made up of many different numerical results.
+It is literally a list of results, *i.e.* a number of related elements calculated by the function.
+The concept of *list* is really important in R, as you may want to easily access the different elements that make up the output.

 <center><img src="https://latex.codecogs.com/svg.image?\noindent\makebox[\linewidth]{\rule{\textwidth}{0.4pt}}"/></center>
 <br>

-As the *Panelist*, *Session*, *Rank*, and *Product* variables are intrinsically the sources of variability of the different sensory attributes, they have to be considered as experimental factors.
-To do so, we are going to transform them as factors by using the `as.factor()` function.
-As a variable is part of a data frame, we will use the `$` sign to reach a given variable of interest.
-Actually the `$` sign is used to reach any  component of an R object (including a list).
+Since the variables *Panelist*, *Session*, *Rank* and *Product* are in themselves the sources of variability of the different sensory attributes, they need to be considered as experimental factors.
+To do this, we will transform them into factors using the `as.factor()` function.
+As a variable is part of a data frame, we will use the `$` sign to access a particular variable of interest.
+In fact, the `$` sign is used to access any component of an R object (including a list).

 <codeblock id="01_06">
 </codeblock>